 Problem Sets: Posted on NYU CLASSES.
 There will be 7-8 problem sets.
+You will be asked to submit 2 out of 3 problem sets that I will assign during the term.
+These problem sets will be graded and will count towards your final grade.
 Solutions to the problem sets will be posted after you had a chance to solve them.
 Additional problems will be presented and discussed in class.